Oyun

-Oyun is a Local Government Area in Kwara State, Nigeria.
+Oyun is a local government area in Kwara State, Nigeria.
 Its headquarters are in the town of Ilemona.

 It has an area of 476 km^{2} and a population of 94,253 at the 2006 census.
-The major towns in Oyun are Erin-IIe, Ira, Igosun, Ojoku, Igbona, Inaja, Ikotun, Ijagbo and Ipee.
+The major towns in Oyun are Erin-Ile, Ira, Igosun, Ojoku, Igbona, Inaja, Ikotun, Ijagbo, Ipee and Falokun.
 While Yoruba is the major language spoken at the Oyun LGA.
-Its climate supports crops such as Potatoes, Mangoes, Corn and Cassava.
+Its climate supportrts crops such as Potatoes, Mangoes, Corn and Cassava.
 It also has large mineral deposits of Granite.
-ILEMONA as a town has population of over 100,000 inhabitants and land good for farming and manufacturing businesses.
+Ilemona as a town has population of over 100,000 inhabitants and land good for farming and manufacturing businesses.

 The postal code of the area is 240.

+Climate Condition

+Oyun, located in Kwara State, Nigeria, has a humid tropical climate characterized by distinct wet and dry seasons and consistently high temperatures year-round.
+The vegetation is primarily Tropical Savannah.

+Towns in Oyun

+Some notable town in oyun local government area include.